sola-st/wasm-r3/notes/benchmarks.md

 [Spec CPU](https://www.spec.org/cpu2017/)
 - Can you compile stuff from them to wasm??
 - Executable Benchmark Suite
+- Type is probably Kernel

 ## PolyBench
 [PolyBench/C](https://web.cse.ohio-state.edu/~pouchet.2/software/polybench/)
 - This is a c benchmark but you can compile it to wasm.
 They have done it here: [Understanding Performance of Wasm](https://dl.acm.org/doi/abs/10.1145/3487552.3487827)
+- Type is probably Kernel

 ## CHStone
 [CHStone: A benchmark program suite for practical C-based high-level synthesis](https://ieeexplore.ieee.org/document/4541637)
 - This is a c benchmark but you can compile it to wasm.
 They have done it here: [Understanding Performance of Wasm](https://dl.acm.org/doi/abs/10.1145/3487552.3487827
+- Type is probably Kernel

 ## Dacapo Suite
 [Dacapo](https://www.dacapobench.org)